 Debating

 Students in Years 5 to 12 represent St Luke's in the prestigious Independent Schools' Debating Association (ISDA) Competition.
-Senior students also participate in HICES debating competitions.
+Students also participate in the International Debating Championships (IDC).

 Public Speaking

-St Luke’s Grammar School offers students the opportunity to participate in the New South Wales’ Mock Trial Competition.
+St Luke’s offers students the opportunity to participate in the NSW Mock Trial Competition.
 Open to students in Years 10 and 11, the program aims to introduce students to the NSW judicial system by providing practical experience in the running of a court case in a true-to-life adversarial setting.
 Students learn advocacy, debating, critical thinking and problem-solving skills.
-They collaborate to prepare their case and during the trial they have to think on their feet and respond to unseen evidence which can either confirm or contradict their carefully laid plans.
+They collaborate to prepare their case, and during the trial they have to think on their feet and respond to unseen evidence which can either confirm or contradict their carefully laid plans.

 This program is particularly beneficial to Year 11 Legal Studies students and provides them with a practical opportunity to increase their understanding of the law.